suzybee1987/milestone-2/README.md

 ### How to run the project locally

-To clone this project from GitHub follow the instructions taken from [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository):
+To clone this project from GitHub follow the instructions taken from [GitHub Docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) explained here:
 1. Navigate to the [GitHub Repository](https://github.com/suzybee1987/milestone-2)
 2. Above the files click the green Download Code link.
 3. To clone using HTTPS click the clipboard symbol under "Clone with HTTPS".
 To clone using SSH key click Use SSH then click the clipboard symbol.
 To clone using GitHub CLI select Use GitHub CLI and click the clipboard symbol.